sxiii/top-websites-os/README.md

 3) Run `./scan-top.sh`.
 This step requires internet and root (if your docker requires root) and will generate JSONs based on Wappalyzer runned inside docker.
 Finally, it'll put them into json folder.
 4) Run `./process-top.sh`.
 You will see which websites uses which OSes.

+# Clean-up
+To clean everything except the scripts; just remove the contents of json folder: `rm -rf ./json/*`.

 # This code is in development
 * Found a bug?
 File an issue!
 * Want an improvement?
 File an issue!